microsoft/Service-Fabric-AppDRTool/README.md

  - Restore Service (stateful) : Stores partition mappings and triggers restore periodically
  - PolicyStorage Service (stateful) : Stores storage details per policy

  PolicyStorage credentials are encrypted.
-The key can be set at `PolicyStorageEncryptionKey` in `Cloud.xml` for cloud deployements and similarly in Local1Node.xml / Local5Node.xml for local deployments.
+The key can be set at `PolicyStorageEncryptionKey` in `ApplicationParameters/Cloud.xml` for cloud deployements and similarly in `Local1Node.xml` / `Local5Node.xml` for local deployments.

-## How to use
+## Getting Started
 Clone this repo and build and deploy this application.
 Then after the application had started, open webbrowser and go to (localhost:8787) where you can see the application landing page.

-# Contributing
+## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us